On August 16, 2018, the “Queen of Soul” passed away.

 A Will is a legal document that details how a person’s assets and property should be divided after their death.
 A well-constructed Will can also designate guardians for minor children and specify last wishes.
 When carefully planned and considered, a Will ensures your final wishes are honored, minimizing potential disputes and ambiguity.

-If you do not document and sign a Will, your estate is distributed according to intestacy laws.
+Intestacy laws: If you do not document and sign a Will, your estate is distributed according to intestacy laws.
 These are jurisdiction-specific laws designed to address inheritance.
 For instance, in Michigan, where Aretha resided, if there is no valid Will, assets are divided among surviving family members based on a set formula.
-While this might sound straightforward, without a clear Will, it often leads to unintended consequences and disputes among heirs.
+While this might sound straightforward, without a clear Will, it often leads to unintended consequences and contentions among heirs.

-Traditional Wills are typically drafted with the help of an attorney and witnessed by at least two people.
+Traditional vs. holographic wills: Traditional Wills are typically drafted with the help of an attorney and witnessed by at least two people.
 They provide clarity and are easier to validate.

 Taken together, the Aretha Franklin case serves as a strong example of the potential issues that can arise without a clear, traditional Will in place.